FDA Compliance and Medical Device Development Process

 Furthermore, requirements stored in a centralized repository can be accessed by all project stakeholders while maintaining an auditable change history, supporting an approval workflow and ensuring that any change conflicts are managed.
 It should be noted that Helix ALM is ideal for managing all your system requirements — hardware as well as software.

-Design Output for Medical Device Development
+Design Output for the Medical Device Development Process

 Design output is “the result of a design effort at each design phase”.
 Design output could be a diagram, a flow chart, or a design specification.
 Software source code is one example of design output.